The 1-2-3 Conjecture for Hypergraphs: Introduction and Notation

 Regular graphs have been studied in a lot of contexts, and have many properties not shared by other graphs.
 One may ask what is on the other side of the spectrum, and look for graphs which are as irregular as possible.
 But what is irregular?
 It is an easy observation that every graph with at least two vertices contains a pair of vertices of equal degree, so one can not hope for graphs which are {\em totally irregular} in the sense that all vertices have pairwise different degrees.
 This changes if one considers multigraphs.
 In fact, by multiplying some edges, one can make every graph totally irregular, as long as the original graph does not contain an isolated edge or two isolated vertices.
 This observation led to the definition of the {\em irregularity strength} of a graph in~\cite{CJLORS}, the minimum maximum multiplicity one has to use on a given graph.

 Later, Karo\'{n}ski, {\L}uczak and Thomason~\cite{KLT} asked a similar question inspired by this concept.
 What if we do not require {\em all} vertices to have pairwise different degrees, but only require this difference for {\em adjacent} vertices?
-In other words, we want to require that the degrees yield a proper vertex coloring.
-This question led to the so called 1-2-3-Conjecture, stated here in the obviously analogous form using edge weights instead of multiplicities. \begin{conjecture} For every graph $G$ without isolated edges, there is a weighting $\omm: E(G)\to \{1,2,3\}$, such that the induced vertex weights $\omm(v):=\sum_{u\in N(v)}\omm(uv)$ properly color $V(G)$. \end{conjecture} The 1-2-3-Conjecture is known to be true for several classes of graphs, the best known result for general graphs is by the authors of the current article~\cite{KKP}. \begin{theorem} For every graph $G$ without isolated edges, there is a weighting $\omm: E(G)\to \{1,2,3,4,5\}$, such that the induced vertex weights $\omm(v):=\sum_{u\in N(v)}\omm(uv)$ properly color $V(G)$. \end{theorem}
+In other words, we want that the degrees yield a proper vertex coloring.
+This question led to the so called 1-2-3-Conjecture, stated here in the obviously analogous form using edge weights instead of multiplicities. \begin{conjecture} For every graph $G$ without isolated edges, there is a weighting $\omm: E(G)\to \{1,2,3\}$, such that the induced vertex weights $\omm(v):=\sum_{e \ni v}\omm(e)$ properly color $V(G)$. \end{conjecture} The 1-2-3-Conjecture is known to be true for several classes of graphs, the best known result for general graphs is by the authors of the current article~\cite{KKP}. \begin{theorem} For every graph $G$ without isolated edges, there is a weighting $\omm: E(G)\to \{1,2,3,4,5\}$, such that the induced vertex weights $\omm(v):=\sum_{e \ni v}\omm(e)$ properly color $V(G)$. \end{theorem} Shortly thereafter, a total version of the 1-2-3-Conjecture, adaptly called the 1-2-Conjecture, was formulated by Przyby{\l}o and Wo\'{z}niak~\cite{PW}. \begin{conjecture} For every graph $G$, there is a weighting $\omm: E(G)\cup V(G)\to \{1,2\}$, such that the induced total vertex weights $w(v):=\omm(v)+\sum_{e \ni v}\omm(e)$ properly color $V(G)$. \end{conjecture} Kalkowski in~\cite{K} came close to settling this conjecture. \begin{theorem} For every graph $G$, there are weightings $\omm: E(G)\to \{1,2,3\}$ and $\omm': V(G)\to \{1,2\}$ such that the induced total vertex weights $w(v):=\omm'(v)+\sum_{e \ni v}\omm(e)$ properly color $V(G)$. \end{theorem} One natural and promising approach for both conjectures is the use of Alon's Combinatorial Nullstellensatz (see~\cite{A}).
+In its most straightforward application, it would prove list versions of the conjectures if successful, leading to the following stronger conjectures, first stated by Bartnicki, Grytczuk and Niwczyk, and by Przyby{\l}o and Wo\'{z}niak, and Wong and Zhu, respectively. \begin{conjecture} \cite{BGN} For every graph $G$ without isolated edges, and for every assignment of lists of size $3$ to the edges of $G$, there exists a weighting $\omm: E(G)\to \R$ from the lists, such that the induced vertex weights $\omm(v):=\sum_{e \ni v}\omm(e)$ properly color $V(G)$. \end{conjecture} \begin{conjecture} \cite{PW2},\cite{WZ} For every graph $G$, and for every assignment of lists of size $2$ to the vertices and edges of $G$, there exists a weighting $\omm: V(G)\cup E(G)\to \R$ from the lists, such that the induced total vertex weights $w(v):=\omm(v)+\sum_{e \ni v}\omm(e)$ properly color $V(G)$. \end{conjecture} Conjecture~\ref{123list} is open even if we allow larger lists of some fixed size $k$.
+For Conjecture~\ref{12list}, the best result due to Zhu and Wong in~\cite{ZW} generalizes Theorem~\ref{tot123}. \begin{theorem} For every graph $G$, and for every assignment of lists of size $2$ to the vertices and of size $3$ to the edges of $G$, there exists a weighting $\omm: V(G)\cup E(G)\to \R$ from the lists, such that the induced total vertex weights $w(v):=\omm(v)+\sum_{e \ni v}\omm(e)$ properly color $V(G)$. \end{theorem} All these questions also make sense for hypergraphs when the graph $G$ in the statements is replaced by a hypergraph $H$.
+Note that it is easy to construct totally irregular hypergraphs, so the irregularity strength of a hypergraph may actually be $1$ in certain cases.
+In this manuscript, we want to first consider Conjecture~\ref{123} for hypergraphs.